 Back in 1953, a group of men from the McFarland Lutheran Church were involved with the Boy Scout Troop 53.
 Cub Scouting was a new idea from the Boy Scouts that would allow younger participants in Scouting.
-(By the time boys reached Boy Scout age, they had quite a bit to learn about getting along with other kids, leadership, participation, and setting individual attainable goals.)
 This group of men decided to form a Cub Scout Pack - Pack 53.
 McFarland Lutheran Church was a smaller building than what the Lutheran Church is now and had many night time activities other than Scouting.
 There was a need to find another sponsoring organization.
 As luck would have it many of these men were also members of the McFarland Volunteer Fire Fighters' Association.
 The sponsorship of Pack 53 was moved from the Lutheran Church to the Fire Fighters' Association.
-Bill Mitchell took over as the Charter Organization Representative for Pack 53 in 1978 and continues to be very active in the Pack.

 the founding members was Bernie 'the Bear' Friedlund.
 Bernie

 was very involved in Scouting in McFarland.
 In addition to having

 a couple of boys go through Cub Scouts and Boy Scouts (reaching the rank